 From the outset, we have collaborated with other like minded NGOs thereby avoiding duplication and ensuring synergy with all role players.

-Yes, our funding model is one where donor funds (both social and enterprise dev funds), R15 per child per day, are used for a period to get the crèches complaint for registration as a formal place of care.
+Yes, our funding model is one where donor funds, R15 per child per day, are used for a period to get the crèches complaint for registration as a formal place of care.
 The government then has a subsidy of, R15 per child per day, available to these complaint crèches to ensure long term sustainability.